Anatomy of a Swing Trade – The 6 Basic Elements

 Basic Concepts

-Swing Trading refers to buying a stock and holding that position for a several day to several week period in order to capture short term gains by taking advantage of the cyclical nature of stock price movement.
+Swing Trading refers to buying a stock and holding that position for several days to a several week period in order to capture short term gains by taking advantage of the cyclical nature of stock price movement.

 A Swing Trade Is Composed Of 6 Basic Elements